Nurses 'having to clean toilets and mop floors'

 Rose Gallagher, the Royal College of Nursing's adviser on infection prevention and control, told the Nursing Times: "This is not about saying nurses are too posh to wash.
-Cleaning in hospitals is not the same as cleaning your own home."'No dedicated cleaner'
+Cleaning in hospitals is not the same as cleaning your own home."

 Andrew Jones, president of the Association of Healthcare Cleaning Professionals, said it was "inevitable" nurses would end up doing some cleaning during out-of-hour periods.